Formfeed-UK/nova-breadcrumbs/README.md

 - Enable support for Polymorphic/ManyToMany relationships based upon previously visited resources

 If you have any requests for functionality or find any bugs please open an issue or submit a Pull Request.
 Pull requests will be actioned faster than Issues.

+### 1.0.0 Breaking Changes

+1.0.0 introduces a breaking change in how the parent model is determined.
+The following is now applied in order:

+1) Attempt to get parent from the model method with name retrieved from `parentMethod` config option
+2) Attempt to get parent from the first `Laravel\Nova\Fields\BelongsTo` field in your resource
+3) Attempt to get parent from the first method on your model that has a defined return type of `Illuminate\Database\Eloquent\Relations\BelongsTo`

+If none of these are fulfilled the package now optionally (defaulting to false):

+4) Attempt to find a `Laravel\Nova\Fields\BelongsTo` relationship via creating a blank model, invoking it's methods, and checking the type of the return.

+This was previously turned on by default if the `parentMethod` was not found, and had the potential to be destructive if there were methods on the model which were destructive across all records, such as `Model::truncate()`

+Please see the [**Configuration Options**](#invoking-reflection) section for more details on how to enable this functionality.

 ## License